-Or are you just getting started with singing and still light up a cigarette once in a while?
+Or are you just getting started with singing and still fancy to light up a cigarette once in a while?

 Sure, smoking on stage looks cool and can make you feel like a rock star.
 But is it really a good idea?

-Does smoking affect your singing voice?
-If yes, to which extent?
-Or is it all smoke and mirrors?
+Does smoking really affect your singing voice?
+And if yes, to which extent?

 Are Singers Prone To Smoking?

 While you might think that the lifestyle of artists…like heavy partying… would result a higher rate of smokers, recent statistical outcomes paint a different picture.

 Because, according to multiple surveys, singers are just in the mid-range of all professions, with ranging smoker rates between 14 to 17%.